Brad Fitzpatrick

 Bradley Joseph Fitzpatrick (born February 5, 1980) is an American programmer.
-He is best known as the creator of LiveJournal and is the author of a variety of free software projects such as memcached, PubSubHubbub, OpenID, and Perkeep.
+He is best known as the creator of LiveJournal and is the author of a variety of free software projects such as memcached, WebSub, OpenID, and Perkeep.

 Personal life

-Born in Iowa, Fitzpatrick grew up in Beaverton, Oregon, and majored in computer science at the University of Washington in Seattle.
+Born in Iowa, Fitzpatrick grew up in Beaverton, Oregon where he attended Aloha High School, and majored in computer science at the University of Washington in Seattle.
 He started his first company, FreeVote.com, while in high school.

 Fitzpatrick is married to Kate Fitzpatrick.
 They have three children.